2022 New Building Opening

 Beginnings of Our Present Church Building

-In July 1952 the present church building was opened with approximately 40 to 50 people attending at this time.
+In July 1952 a new church building was opened with approximately 40 to 50 people attending at this time.
 The location was at that time on the outskirts of the town.
 The area had previously been a cattle run and part of a farming property.
 It was very wet and boggy in places.
 The property consisted of five blocks of land and was purchased from Miss Iris Buck a well known Christian identity in Devonport.

 Today Devonport Church of Christ is affiliated with Churches of Christ in Victoria and Tasmania and continues to champion that original calling of mission to share God’s Word and see people’s lives transformed through the gospel message of Jesus Christ.